 Read more about the results of the APPROACH Study.

-Following completion of the APPROACH clinical trial, the pivotal phase 3 study of volanesorsen in FCS, Akcea is now conducting the APPROACH Open Label Study, a multi-center study to further evaluate the efficacy of volanesorsen measured by percent change in fasting triglyceride levels from baseline and to assess the durability of the efficacy with extended administration of volanesorsen.
+Following completion of the APPROACH clinical trial, the pivotal phase 3 study of volanesorsen in FCS, Akcea is now conducting the APPROACH Open Label Study, a multi-center study to further evaluate safety and efficacy of volanesorsen measured by percent change in fasting triglyceride levels from baseline and to assess the durability of the efficacy with extended administration of volanesorsen.

 - The study is enrolling participants with FCS who participated in previous volanesorsen clinical studies as well as patients with FCS who have not previously been enrolled in a trial.